 What if I have to cancel?

 Sometimes life happens, and things get in the way.
 I totally get it!
 Although it’s a huge bummer not getting a chance to meet you and your awesome friends, it’s OK if you have to cancel.
 Just please try and give me as much notice as possible!
-When you sign up for a house concert, I will be asking you to sign an agreement and pay a deposit of $200 to save-the-date.
-That deposit is non-refundable, and helps to make up a bit of the financial loss that comes from a cancelled show.
+If you are able to cancel the show 4 weeks prior to the start of my tour, your deposit will be refunded in full.
+If you cancel after the 4-week period has passed, your deposit will be forfeited.
+This helps on my end to make up a bit of the financial loss that comes from a cancelled show.
 I have to run my business as any other business would, and I really appreciate your understanding!

-Annnnnd If you have any other questions, I am just an email away!!!
-I truly can’t wait to meet you and all your awesome fam/friends/neighbours…. and then one day, perform in your lovely home. 🙂
+Annnnnd If you have ANY other questions, I am just an email away!!!
+I truly can’t wait to meet you and all your awesome fam/friends/neighbours and perform in your lovely home! 🙂